Tires: Breeding Grounds for Mosquitoes!

 Upcoming Tire Drives

-2025 Tire Drive Dates:
+2026 Tire Drive dates:

-Pick up a tire voucher from:
+Step 1: Pick up a tire voucher during one of our Tire Drive's

 Midland County Mosquito Control